GaelGirodon/ci-badges-action/README.md

 - `**/lcov.*`
 - `**/*.lcov`

-This is the default format and location with LCOV, but some code coverage tools support this format too, natively or using an additional reporter:
+This is the default format with LCOV, but some code coverage tools support this format too, natively or using an additional reporter:

 - **c8**: `c8 --reporter lcov [...]` → `coverage/lcov.info`
 - **Deno**: `deno test --coverage=cov_profile && deno coverage cov_profile --lcov --output=cov_profile.lcov`